Physical Sunscreen For Oily And Acne-Prone Skin

 Yes, you need a sunscreen irrespective of your skin type i.e. oily, acne-prone or sensitive skin.
 For oily skin people the word “sunscreen” brings the fear of overly greasy or oily appearance.
 It is pretty understandable how oily skin makes you conscious and uncomfortable about your look.
 Well!
 We do not want you to worry anyone about how to choose a sunscreen which is best for your oily face.
 Physical sunscreens that come with minerals like Zinc oxide and Physalis Angulata extract have been found quite well in offering UVA and UVB protection for all skin types’, especially acne-prone skin.

-Top dermatologists explain that Zinc Oxide and Titanium based sunscreens do not penetrate the epidermis and reflect the UV rays from the surface.
-Several research studies have demonstrated the efficacy of this physical sunscreen filter against both UVA and UVB rays.
+Top dermatologists explain that Zinc Oxide and Titanium based sunscreens do not penetrate the epidermis and reflect the UVA/UVB rays from the surface.
 Furthermore, the presence of natural antioxidants like Physalis Angulata Extract in sunscreen helps to keep the skin nourished and healthy.
 Hence, physical sunscreens are a wise and safe choice for your skin.

 Why is Physical sunscreen good for oily and acne-prone skin?